whs-dot-hk/atom/README.md

 ## TOML Manifest (Unstable)

+> ⚠️ The manifest's structure _will_ change as the project develops.

 Each atom is defined by a TOML manifest file, enhancing dependency tracking and separation of concerns:

 ```toml